DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/LowRes_Segmentation.rst.txt

 To quickly segment the low-resolution data, we leverage GPU-accelerated `Pyclesperanto_prototype <https://github.com/clEsperanto/pyclesperanto_prototype>`_.
-Conveniently, a Napari plugin called `napari-pyclesperanto-assistant <https://clesperanto.github.io/napari_pyclesperanto_assistant>`_ is available to optimize the segmentation pipeline.
+Conveniently, a Napari plugin called `napari-pyclesperanto-assistant <https://clesperanto.github.io/napari_pyclesperanto_assistant>`_ is available to optimize the segmentation pipeline and the used parameters.

 Setting up segmentation
 =======================